 Whether you’re about to get married or move in together, have just started dating or have been together for years, money is one topic you cannot avoid talking about in your relationship.
-It might seem daunting, but chatting about money can be just as stress-free as debating who’s most likely to win Celebrity Love Island.
+It might seem daunting, but chatting about money can be just as stress-free as debating who’s most likely to win Love Island.
 And far less controversial…

 Take it slow